vlang/website/README.md

 #### 3. Locales

 If your locale doesn't already exist, create it in the root directory.
-Please check the [en.tr](https://github.com/vlang/website/blob/master/en.tr) out and make sure to keep your new locale consistent.
+Please check [en.tr](https://github.com/vlang/website/blob/master/en.tr) out and make sure to keep your new locale consistent.

 ## License